 Gearbox choices/dilemas :

 BMW 5-series fanatics are often keen to get hold of the parts for E34 V8 manual conversions, so the kit of manual gearbox, clutch & flywheel can be expensive.
-Buying a whole car would probably be cheapest way to get hold of all the neccesary parts.
-I think the 530i manuals were 5-speed and the 540i manuals were all 6-speed, both being Getrag units.
-But most cars were sold with the ZF auto and this is the most commonly encountered unit when buying engines 2nd hand.
+Buying a whole parts car would probably be cheapest way to get hold of all the necessary parts.
+The 530i manuals were all 5-speed and the 540i manuals 6-speed, the later E39 540i 6-speed is more commonly available to buy seperately.
+But none are cheap.

-In a bid to save costs i chose to use a Ford Transit MT75 manual gearbox which has the same ratios to the Ford Sierra MT75 on 1-4 but 5th is taller and the casing is of more robust construction.
+I originally built the capri for a £999 challenge so to save costs i used a Ford Transit MT75 manual gearbox which has the same ratios to the Ford Sierra MT75 on 1-4 but 5th is taller and the casing is of more robust construction.
 The main problems with fitting a non-original gearbox are finding something with a bellhousing big enough to go over the large flywheel diameter, getting the input shaft the right length and matching the input shaft splines up with whatever clutch plate is used.

-Here's the Getrag 540i manual gearbox that would be ideal if you can find one:
+The 6-speed 540i manual gearbox is ideal if you can find one for a reasonable sum:

-Here's the Ford Transit MT75 van gearbox that i am using (cleaned & painted) :
+This is the Ford Transit MT75 gearbox i used :

 The clutch arm works with the standard cable arrangement, and the pedal feel/heaviness is not too bad.
 The syncro on 2nd is poor (but this could just be my particular gearbox...)The gearstick position is quite a long way forward so i made up a cranked gearstick which works well but is aesthetically slightly odd.
 In the future i might get around to making up a remote shifter which would improve the feel of the box.